Set Up

 ## 4 Gene_d 3.398242 4.415202

-Here we have provided two arguments. - sep argument specifies how columns are separated in our text file. (“,” for .csv, “ for .tsv) - header argument specifies whether columns have headers.
+Here we have provided two additional arguments. - sep argument specifies how columns are separated in our text file. (“,” for .csv, “ for .tsv) - header argument specifies whether columns have headers.

 Row names in read.table()